Orthopedic & Spine Center Patient Stories

 Each year, we are proud and grateful for the opportunity to help hundreds of area residents find relief from joint and spine problems.
 Here are just a few of the many Shawnee Mission Orthopedic & Spine Center success stories - shared by patients and their doctors.
-This is a continuation from a feature story in the Winter 2014 edition of Living Healthy magazine.
+This is a continuation from a feature story in the Winter 2014 edition

 For years, Shannon Brisendine – who is actually a long-time associate at Shawnee Mission Medical Center – assumed that her shoulder pain was something she would just have to live with.
 While there was no single event that injured her shoulder, she was consistently affected by the pain, which became more frequent and more severe over time.

 “I used to do some shoulder exercises, which really helped for a while,” Brisendine states.
 “But they didn’t seem to work this time around.”